lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 https://github.com/user-attachments/assets/c976aa65-048e-419e-a0c6-8bb13621975a

+As mentioned from the algorithm's overview, one of its most common uses is in security systems.
+Later on, we will train the model to detect drones for our  project's purposes.

 This method helped us evaluate the real-time performance of the algorithm's object detection capabilities, but we did not use this code for integration with the sensor.